Motor

 # target (dict): Axis names as keys and target positions as values.

-... your code to tell the instruments to move to the target positions ...
+... your code to tell the instruments to move to the target positions for specified axes ...

 def _get(self):